Brice of Tours: Career

 When Martin died in 397, Brice succeeded him as Bishop of Tours.
 Brice performed his duties, but was also said to succumb to worldly pleasures.
-He was repeatedly accused of secular ambition, and various other mistakes during this time, but Church official investigations each time released him.
+He was repeatedly accused of secular ambition, and various other mistakes during this time, but church official investigations each time released him.

 In the thirtieth year of his episcopate, a nun who was a washerwoman in his household gave birth to a child that, owing to calumny, was rumored to be his.
 He submitted to a ritual of carrying hot coals in his cloak to the tomb of St. Martin, showing the unburned cloak as proof of his innocence.
 The people of Tours, however, did not believe him and forced him to leave Tours or be stoned by them.
 He could return only after he had traveled to Rome and been absolved of his sins by the Pope.

 After seven years of exile in Rome, Brice returned to Tours, completely exonerated by the pope.
 During his absence several other bishops had been appointed to Tours; but when he came back, the last of them had just died and Brice resumed his duties.
-He built a chapel dedicated to SS.
-Peter and Paul to protect the tomb of his predecessor Martin.
+He built a chapel dedicated to Saints Peter and Paul to protect the tomb of his predecessor Martin.

 He served with such humility that on his death in November 444 he was venerated as a saint.